-- Expand weekday and weekend operating hours to accommodate working individuals both at night and in the early morning. - Initiate Sunday service to shopping and cultural centers, etc. - Expand service routes, frequency and hours of operation to existing shopping centers and residential neighborhoods. - Expand service between Fitchburg, Leominster, Gardner and neighboring communities. - Expand service to Worcester. - Improve on time operation to assist individuals on medical trips. - Improve service connections and times to commuter rail stations to align with trains. - Improve marketing and outreach to public regarding services, schedules, routes and policies. - Examine/institute web access for bus routes and schedules. - Institute bus tracking applications for users to monitor bus times and locations. - Review Spanish language schedules and instructions throughout system.
+- Expand weekday and weekend operating hours to accommodate working individuals both at night and in the early morning. - Initiate Sunday service to shopping and cultural centers, etc. - Expand service routes, frequency and hours of operation to existing shopping centers and residential neighborhoods. - Expand service between Fitchburg, Leominster, Gardner and neighboring communities. - Expand service to Worcester. - Improve on time operation to assist individuals on medical trips. - Improve service connections and times to commuter rail stations to align with trains. - Improve marketing and outreach to public regarding services, schedules, routes and policies. - Review transfer procedures and policies to eliminate confusion and mistakes as well as assist riders. - Conduct/provide training for users on how to read and follow bus schedules. - Examine/institute web access for bus routes and schedules. - Institute bus tracking applications for users to monitor bus times and locations. - Review Spanish language schedules and instructions throughout system.

 However, concerns have been raised by members of the community - specifically in the Cleghorn Neighborhood of Fitchburg and in Leominster, regarding MART's rate of frequency for the routes that service these areas.
 What limits MART from making these service changes is the ability to receive adequate operational and capital funding now and in future years.
 MART's Link Service, although ridership is on the increase, has concerns due to the instability of available funds.
 MART is examining alternatives proposed by private transit companies to form a partnership that will reduce costs and improve services.

-Demands for fixed route services have increased from towns such as Westminster, Lunephurg, and the working community.

 Demands for fixed route services have increased from towns such as Westminster, Lunenburg, and the working community on Devens.
 The towns of Littleton and Boxborough would also like to see shuttle services to the commuter rail stations in Littleton and Acton.
 The problem remains of where to obtain the funds to increase and maintain these services.